albertokabore/Hospital-Readmission-Prediction/README.md

 XGBoost

-Evaluation metrics:
+Evaluation Metrics

+Accuracy

+Precision

+Recall (Sensitivity)

+F1-score

-Accuracy, Precision, Recall, F1-score, ROC AUC, PR AUC
+ROC AUC

-Tuning:
+Precision–Recall AUC

+Hyperparameter Tuning

-RandomizedSearchCV optimized Random Forest hyperparameters for better recall and interpretability.
+RandomizedSearchCV on Random Forest with parameters such as:

+n_estimators

+max_depth

+min_samples_split

+min_samples_leaf

+max_features

+The tuned Random Forest is then evaluated and compared to baseline models.

-Key Results
+Key Results (Summary)

-Dataset successfully balanced after SMOTE.
+Class imbalance was addressed successfully via SMOTE.

-Tuned Random Forest achieved the highest recall and robust ROC AUC.
+Tuned Random Forest and XGBoost perform best on ROC AUC and recall.

-Top predictors: medication_count, length_of_stay, bmi.

-Model shows strong potential for clinical decision support in real-world discharge planning.
+Top predictors include:

+medication_count

+length_of_stay

+bmi

+(plus contributions from comorbidities and age)

+From a clinical standpoint, the model:

+Prioritizes recall so that most high-risk patients are identified.

+Provides a data-driven method to flag patients needing closer follow-up after discharge.

 Repository Structure
 Hospital-Readmission-Prediction/